Prem-ium/DoorDash-PromoCodes/README.md

 `SIGNUP_LOGIN`= Email and Password of the account you wish to create with doordash, seperated by colon, :, If none is passed-- a random email/password will be used in its place.
 Only used when AUTO_SIGNIN is set to False.

 ## Comments
 Personally, I've paired this script with Replit, which enables me to check for the best discounts on the go (as I can simpily run the program on my phone through the replit app/website).
 This program was made so I could find the best deals and savings without needing to manually go through coupon/promo code one-by-one on my phone.

+Now...
+Dash Honey, Dash!